ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A dog in a red Christmas hat and scarf standing next to a tree with coloured lights and a snowman with a carrot nose.
+poem: "

+  Waking from a dream of fetch

+  Milo gave a sleepy stretch.

+  His cute black nose started twitching

+  Something’s different he was thinking.

+  Looking outside, the garden had changed

+  Everything was white, which looked strange.

-poem: "Distracted by a favourite sound,\
+  Distracted by a favourite sound,\

   off to the kitchen, he excitedly bound.